15-Ab/potd/README.md

 ## Intuition

 This problem involved finding the number of paths in a 2D matrix from the top-left corner to the bottom-right corner, such that the sum of values along the path is equal to a given target value 'k'.
-Each cell in the matrix has a value, and you can move only down or right.
+Each cell in the matrix has a value, and I can move only down or right.

 To efficiently solve this problem, I employed dynamic programming with memoization.
 My idea was to store and reuse the results of subproblems to avoid redundant computations.